-The underground mining method utilized at the Thunder Creek, Timmins, and 144 Gap deposits at the Timmins West mine is by long hole stoping.
+The underground mining method utilized at the Thunder Creek, Timmins, and 144 Gap deposits at the Timmins West mine is by long hole stoping with waste rock from development and paste from a mixture of reclaimed tailings, alluvial sand and cement being used as backfill.
 Ore is transported to the surface by ramp and shaft.

 All ore produced from the Timmins West mine is hauled via surface highway trucks to the Bell Creek mill for processing.
+Tailings from Bell Creek are back hauled to Timmins West for use as backfill.
 Processing, metal production, and revenue are reported for the combined Timmins West and Bell Creek ore.
 Please see "Bell Creek - Processing and Recovery Operations".